$ ./a.out

 2. Did I check the man pages?

-3. Have I searched for similar questions/followups on Piazza?
+3. Have I searched for similar questions/followups on the class forum?

 4. Have I read the MP/Lab specification completely?